 The following members of the Board have been identified as independent under the standards of The Nasdaq Stock Market: Heath W. Cleaver, Paul D. Aubert and Martina Molsbergen.
-Presently, there are no directors on any of our committees who are not independent under the standards of The Nasdaq Stock Market.
+Presently, there are no directors on our Audit Committee, Nominating/Corporate Governance Committee or Compensation Committee who are not independent under the standards of The Nasdaq Stock Market.